 COVID-19 Risk in Our Area

-This COVID-19 Risk Dial provides a summary of current conditions for the four counties of the East-Central District Health Department jurisdiction, individually and collectively.
+This COVID-19 graphic provides a summary of current conditions for the four counties of the East-Central District Health Department jurisdiction, individually and collectively.
 Each color incorporates federal and national guidance published by top public health experts and is coupled with specific guidance.

 This is only guidance and does not replace federal, state, or local directed health measures.
 At-risk and vulnerable populations should take stringent precautions.